NicolaCN/COVID-19/README.md

 - **Animated Line Plot** of cases or deaths statitics, showing the evoultion of the metrics for few countries (max 5).
 The user get to choose the countries and the metrics to explore.

+These visualizations clearly show the evolution of the pandemic over time.
+The statistics related to confirmed cases are a good indicator of the COVID-19 waves, whereas the deaths indicate better if the management of a country was effective or not.

-To answer the second question (i.e. How did different countries respond to the pandemic in terms of vaccination efforts, and what impact did this have on the evolution of the pandemic?), first an animated world map is plotted, to show the evolution of the vaccination campaign over time.
-Then, a three line plots, showing the evolution of the *cumulative vaccinations* compared to the evoultion of *New cases* and *New deaths*.
+To answer the second question (i.e. How did different countries respond to the pandemic in terms of vaccination efforts, and what impact did this have on the evolution of the pandemic?), two visualizations are exploited.

+- **Animated World Map**, similar to the cases and deaths plots.
+Again, the user get to choose the metrics to visualize.

+- **Three Static Line Plots**, showing the evolution of the *cumulative vaccinations* compared to the evoultion of *New cases* and *New deaths*.

-The result clearly shows the effects of the vaccinations on the deaths, whereas this is not visable with respect to the *cases*.
-This is alligned  with existing literature.
+The results clearly show the effects of the vaccinations on the deaths, whereas this is not visable with respect to the *cases*.

+### Production_backup.ipynb

+This notebook contains pretty much the same analysis as the Streamlit application.
+It was created for two main reasons:

+- **Issues resilience**: if some issues arise with the Streamlit application, the notebook is available as a backup for exploring the analysis.

+- **Playing with Data**: if someone wants to explore the analysis and visualizations more deeply, they can manipulate the data using the notebook, which is clearly more usable than the Streamlit application.

+## How to Use

+- Run the command *_docker compose up_* in the terminal

+- Go on *_localhost:8080_*, where you will find the airflow web interface.

+- Set the connection **postgres** and **mongo**.
+The credential for postgres are *username=airflow* and *password=airflow*, for the mongo no username or password have been set, just leave blank spaces.

+- Trigger the dag, it will take about 5 minutes to complete.

+- Once the dag is finished, the two files **cases_deaths** and **vaccinations** will be in the path **dags/files_production**

+- Now, run the only cell contained in **dags/Production_notebook.ipynb** to run the streamlit application

+- A web page should automatically open at **localhost:8501**

+- Now you can freely explore the data!